ahmedpeer/AWSS3-Integration/AWSS3 Integration.md

 2. Execute the BP manually.

 3. Login to AWS Management Console - S3 Service to verify that the message/object is posted into the correct bucket.

+## Integrate IBM Sterling File Gateway with AWS S3 Service

+NOTE: Complete the following steps if you are using IBM Sterling File Gateway.

+1. Create a custom protocol business process to fetch messages from a defined location and post to AWS S3 bucket using the AWS S3 Client Service.

+Note: When you create the custom protocol business process, you must provide secret key and access key of the related AWS user in the business process.
+Additionally, you must provide the filename and mailbox message ID in the business process.

+2. Provide custom protocol BP details (defined in the step 1) in the AFTExtension tag, available in the AFTExtensionsCustomer.xml file, which is in the following path - <B2BiInstallationDirectory>/container/Applications/aft/WEB-INF/classes/resources/xml

+3. Provide the definition of the custom protocol business process in the AFTExtensionsCustomer.properties file, which is in the following path - <B2BiInstallationDirectory>/container/Applications/aft/WEB-INF/classes/resources

+4. Set up the following configuration in the Sterling File Gateway dashboard:

+a.
+Create IBM_SFG_Community – While creating the community, select the Partner Listens for Protocol connection.This will      load AWS S3 custom protocol in the Available Protocol list.

+b.
+Create IBM_SFG_AWSS3_Producer_Partner – This partner initiates connection

+c.
+Create IBM_SFG_AWSS3_Consumer_Partner – This partner will listen for connections.
+Provide Bucket Name, Access Key, and Secret Key value.

+d.
+Create IBM_SFG_AWSS3_Routing_Channel_Template

+e.
+Create IBM_SFG_AWSS3_Routing_Channel

+5. Upload files to the appropriate Producer mailbox and await routing.

+6. Check the status of the routed file at Arrived File tab for producer and Deliver tab for consumer in Sterling File Gateway admin console.

+7. Log in to AWS Management Console - S3 service to verify the message/object is posted into the correct bucket.